ember-learn/guides-source/guides/release/components/arguments-and-attributes.md

 The positioning of `...attributes` matters, with respect to the other attributes in the element it is applied to.
-Attributes that come _before_ `...attributes` can be overriden, but attributes that come _after_ cannot:
+Attributes that come _before_ `...attributes` can be overridden, but attributes that come _after_ cannot:

 ```handlebars
 <p